This page is intended to talk about making memories and our identify.

-Have you ever noted down a worry as you try to get off to sleep at night.
+Have you noticed how rumination increases in volume when you go to bed at night?
+Have you tried the safe experiment of writing down that worry before you get off to sleep at night?
 That is a good way to help put a troubling thought to one side – a useful experiment.
-However, next morning, how many of us look at the written note and have thought: oh well, I can leave that one for a while.
+Next morning many of us look at the written note and think: oh well, I can leave that one for a while.
 It might have been important at the time, but it no longer seems so urgent.

 What is the time and place you have moved to?

 Who are you with and what is being said and done?

 What is the thing that is troubling you?

 Consider, then, on a scale of 1-7, where one is least likely and seven is a dead certainty, how likely is it that this troubling thing will come about.

 The Validity of Cognition Scale (VoC)

 This scale you’ve just used is call the Validity of Cognition (VOC).
 It is a subjective measure of how much do you believe what you are thinking.
 You do not need to justify your measures, but do consider the implications arising from any movement in the measures you take in your safe experiments and life planning.

 Make a note of that value.
 Recall the experience a few times in the days to come.
 Notice if the value changes.
 More importantly, note down what actually happens when the time comes.
 How close is your actual experience, from the event as you anticipated it?
 How much is your perception of yourself – who you are – reflected in your different responses?